 20 Swedish superstars in sports

-Despite its modest population of 9.8 million, Sweden is a top-tenner in the all-time Olympic gold medal table.
+In relation to its modest population of 9.9 million, Sweden is a top tenner in the all-time Olympic gold medal table.
 From boxing champ Ingemar Johansson to super striker Zlatan Ibrahimović, here are 20 of Sweden’s most successful athletes, in alphabetical order.

 Sweden’s most succesful tennis player by far, Borg won five consecutive Wimbledon titles and six French Open titles between 1974 and 1981.
 His rock-solid two-handed backhand, calm demeanour and ability to handle pressure on the tennis court earned him the nickname ‘Ice Borg’.
 An early breakthrough at the age of 15 was offset by retirement at 26.